I lost my phone

 - You can always check your recent login requests from within your app to see a list of all requests available to approve or deny.
 Pull down on the list to refresh the page to see most recent requests.

-If using Twitter for iPhone:
+If using Twitter for iOS:

 If using Twitter for Android: